 Not only is a ton of content overwhelming for someone opening your message, but they likely won’t even read most of it.
 Consider these findings from Jakob Neilson Research:

 “…the average time allocated to a newsletter after opening it was only 51 seconds.
 “Reading” is not even the right word, since participants fully read only 19% of newsletters.
 The predominant user behavior was scanning.
 Often, users didn’t even scan the entire newsletter: 35% of the time, participants only skimmed a small part of the newsletter or glanced at the content.”

-Check out 9 Ways to Update & Optimize Your Email Newsletter for Maximum Potential for more guidance on newsletter and email marketing content.
+Check out 9 Ways to Update & Optimize Your Email Newsletter for Maximum Potential for more guidance on newsletter best practices and email marketing content.

 When sending out a newsletter, consistency is key.
-Your goal should be to send valuable content on such a consistent schedule that your subscribers actually look forward to a certain day/time to receive your messages.
-To choose which time is best, review your analytics and TEST TEST TEST.
-Each audience is unique, so your past data on open and click through rates can be a strong indicator of which day/time your newsletters perform the best.
-You can (and should!) also A/B test the send day/time to see what works best.
+Your goal should be to send valuable content on such a consistent schedule that your subscribers actually look forward to receiving your newsletters.
+To choose which time is best, review your analytics and test, test, test!
+Each audience is unique, so use your past data on open and click-through rates as an indicator of what day/time your newsletters perform the best.
+You should also do A/B testing to further research your performances.

 For more information on when to send: Email Marketing 101: Best Times to Send Campaigns

 What’s the first thing that you notice when you receive a new email in your inbox?
-For most people, the first thing that they read is the email’s subject lines.
-Subject lines determine a person’s initial reaction to that message and often decide if the subscriber opens the email at all.
+It has to be the email’s subject lines.
+Subject lines determine the initial reaction to a message and help a person decide whether or not they want to open it.

 Want additional help crafting your subject lines?
 Email Marketing 101: Writing a Strong Subject Line should help!